Submission

 Submission Promo Art

 Submission was one of the last of the major rides to be added during the park's boom years around the turn of the millennium and as such was afforded the marketing campaign of a much larger installation.
-The marketing very much echoed the campaign used for Oblivion several years earlier, including its own enigmatic TV advert, as well as a snappy slogan for the attraction of: 'Hang in there'.
+The marketing campaign very much echoed that of Oblivion several years earlier, including its own enigmatic TV advert, as well as a snappy slogan for the attraction of: 'Hang in there'.

-The ride leant itself to TV advertising as the attraction was an attractive installation which added a striking centre of attention to the lower portion of X Sector, drawing guests towards the rides at the bottom of the hill.
-Equally, when in operation (more so when both arms operated), the ride gave a very pleasing show to spectators, much like Ripsaw does in Forbidden Valley.
+The ride leant itself to TV advertising as the attraction was a striking installation, drawing attention to the lower portion of X Sector.
+Equally, when in operation (more so when both arms operated), the ride gave a very pleasing show to spectators, much like Ripsaw did in Forbidden Valley.

 Everything looked promising for Submission, right up to the point that guests began to ride it...